sdv-dev/SDV/docs/user_guides/single_table/handling_constraints.rst

       values.

     - Clean your input dataset.
 If you remove the violative rows in the real data, then you will be able to apply the constraint.
-This is not recommended because even if the model is not truly representative of the original data.
+This is not recommended because even if the model can learn the constraint, it is not truly representative of the full, original dataset.

 .. collapse:: How does the SDV handle the constraints?